thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/simple_visualization/tutorial.md

 The callback signature is important.
 The callback takes the widget instance being updated (e.g., `Slider2D`) and the list of messages that matched the updater’s topic specs.
-The callback returns (widget, publish) where publish determines whether the Widget wrapper should publish messages after the update.
+The callback returns (widget, publish), where publish determines whether the Widget wrapper should publish messages after the update.
 We return `True` here because after resetting the step slider to 0, we want to publish `step_number = 0` so the rest of the widgets can know about this change.

 Dragging the episode slider will change the valid range of the step slider and reset it back to 0.
-Dragging the step slider will publish `step_number` messages, even though nothing subscribes to these messages yet.
+Dragging the step slider will also publish `step_number` messages, even though nothing subscribes to these messages yet.
-See animation below
+See the animation below:

 ![Step interactive plot](assets/step.gif)

 ## Part 4: Add the Ground-Truth Mesh Visualizer

-In Part 3 we added the step slider and introduced `WidgetUpdater` as the mechanism that allows a widget to react to topic messages.
+In Part 3, we added the step slider and introduced `WidgetUpdater` as the mechanism that allows a widget to react to topic messages.
-In this part we add our first display-only widget: a ground-truth mesh visualizer.
+In this part, we add our first display-only widget: a ground-truth mesh visualizer.
 This widget listens to `episode_number` and `step_number`, loads the target object mesh from YCB, and renders both the object and a simple agent visualization.

 Just like before, we start by wiring the widget into `InteractivePlot.create_widgets()`.